SyncfusionExamples/Creating-Real-Time-KPI-Dashboards-Using-.NET-MAUI-Charts/README.md

 # From Metrics to Insights: Creating Real-Time KPI Dashboards Using .NET MAUI Charts

 ## Overview
-The Real-Time KPI Dashboard showcases a cross-platform (.NET MAUI) analytics experience that streams sales-and-marketing metrics and turns them into actionable insights using Syncfusion® .NET MAUI Cartesian and Circular Charts.
+The Real-Time KPI Dashboard showcases a cross-platform (.NET MAUI) analytics experience that streams sales and marketing metrics and turns them into actionable insights using Syncfusion® .NET MAUI Cartesian and Circular Charts.
 It focuses on clarity, responsiveness, and continuous updates for decision-making.

 ## Syncfusion .NET MAUI Charts
 A high-performance [charting library](https://help.syncfusion.com/maui/cartesian-charts/getting-started) for .NET MAUI apps with: